LibrariesHacked/librarylab/index.md

 ## Principles

-1. Prioritise [digital accessibility](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction), data ethics, and privacy in all tech solutions
+1. Prioritise [accessible services](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction), data ethics, and privacy in all tech solutions
-2. Consider real problems faced by physical public libraries, library staff, and the public
+2. Consider real problems faced by the public using physical public libraries, and support library staff
 3. Ensure everyone with an interest can contribute, with no barrier to participation
 4. Involve people from all areas of interest of public libraries, including front-line staff and the public
 5. Ensure data is freely available for all as [open data](https://theodi.org/article/what-is-open-data-and-why-should-we-care/)